Abdullahi4wase/Class-Imbalance/README.md

 # Class-Imbalance
 This is an Experiment of class imbalance classification that set up three independent experiments of Oversampling using SMOTE, Under-sampling using RUS and a Neighbourhood Recursive method NB-Rec method.
 The performance of all the methods are evaluated using Random Forest Classifier.
+The folder include the datasets and R files for each dataset that contain the threee experiments for each dataset.